 This class will explore vector-based illustration methods for creating graphics, technical illustrations, and visual presentation of information and data.
 Students will create logos, graphic designs, layouts, and basic graphic information using Adobe Illustrator.
 Students also will explore the creative process using digital imaging software, digital photography, image manipulation, and a wide variety of image generating techniques using Adobe Photoshop.
 Assigned problems may include digital imaging problems and drawing and painting using a computer.
 Emphasis will be placed on exploration and innovative use of software tools and basic software imaging information, building a portfolio, and developing drawing skills.

 GRAPHIC DES II

-Registration Code: CTE357 Grade Levels: 9-12
+Registration Code: CTE357 Tech

+Grade Levels: 9-12 Prep

+Credit: 0.5 CTE, Fine Arts, or Elective credit

+Course Equivalency: CTE and Fine Arts graduation requirements

-Length: one semester Graphic Design I Prerequisites: Other: Students may earn college Tech Prep credit by earning a B or higher in this class.
+Length: one semester

+Prerequisites: Graphic Design I

+Other: Students may earn college Tech Prep credit by

+earning a B or higher in this class. -

 This is a continued study of Graphics Arts I at an advanced level.
 Concept development procedures in visual communication problems will be developed for graphic art problems.
 Vector graphics, raster optics, layout, and design will be used in single compositions.
 Students will begin work in 3-D modeling and 2-D animation concepts, and introduced to 3-D animation.
 Individuals will create storyboards and computer models for illustrations that are animated and that are still, with polygons and NURBS constructions (Flash, Rhino, MAYA).
 Students will be given a choice of working in 2-D or 3-D graphics.
 Emphasis will be on the principles of art, organization, production techniques, building a portfolio, and developing drawing skills.

-GRAPHIC DES III Registration Code: CTE359 Grade Levels: 10-12 Credit: 0.5 CTE.
-Fine Arts. or Elective credit Course Equivalency: CTE and Fine Arts graduation requirements Length: one semester Prerequisites: Graphic Design II Students may earn college Tech Prep credit by Other: earning a B or higher in this class.
+GRAPHIC DES III

+Registration Code: CTE359

+Grade Levels: 10-12

+Credit: 0.5 CTE, Fine Arts, or Elective credit

+Course Equivalency: CTE and Fine Arts graduation requirements

+Length: one semester

+Prerequisites: Graphic Design II

+Other: Students may earn college Tech Prep credit by

+earning a B or higher in this class.